ivvycode/apidocs/venues/accommodation/add-or-update-booking-room-reservation.md

   ]
 }
 ```

-NOTE: *contactId* property is deprecated and will removed. see [Room Reservation Contact Changes](../../announcements/venue/room-reservation-contact-update.md)
+NOTE: *contactId* property is deprecated and will be removed. see [Room Reservation Contact Changes](../../announcements/venue/room-reservation-contact-update.md)

 {% endapi-method-response-example %}